 What is Materials Science?

-A "material" is a collection of a large number of atoms or molecules, where the collection typically behaves differently than the individual parts.
-For example, when one or a few water molecules behave chemically similar to the molecules in a glass of water, but the few molecules are not a liquid; they don’t flow, they don’t exhibit viscosity or surface tension.
+A "material" is a collection of many atoms or molecules, where the collection typically behaves differently than the individual parts.
+For example, when one or a few water molecules behave chemically similar to the molecules in a glass of water, but the few molecules are not a liquid, they don’t flow, and they don’t exhibit viscosity or surface tension.
 These are properties of large collections of molecules and are examples of properties of a material: properties that depend on the collective interaction of many molecules or atoms.
-Understanding and predicting material properties requires an understanding of the behavior of individual atoms and molecules along with the behavior of large collections of these components.
+Understanding and predicting material properties requires understanding the behavior of individual atoms and molecules and the behavior of large collections of these components.
 Materials scientists can use this understanding to develop new materials that follow a set list of desired properties.

 Materials Science is a Crucial Discipline

-In the stone age, humans only had materials like stone, wood, and leather.
+Humans only had materials like stone, wood, and leather in the stone age.
 The knowledge of metal processing led to huge leaps in civilization; imagine farming without an iron plow.
-The steady increase in food production through these advancements helped pave the way for more differentiation of labor and growth of large towns and cities.
+The steady increase in food production through these advancements helped pave the way for more differentiation of labor and the growth of large towns and cities.

 Technology has always been limited by the materials available to allow ideas to take physical form.
-The limit to technology has never been a lack of creative ideas for new designs, instead, it's finding the right materials to make those ideas into a physical reality.
+The limit to technology has never been a lack of creative ideas for new designs.
+Instead, it's finding the right materials to make those ideas into a physical reality.
 Galileo’s notebooks contained drawings of a lovely helicopter.
 What were the most advanced materials Galileo had to work with?
 Probably paper and rope, maybe iron.
-It would've been nearly impossible for Galileo to build a helicopter with the materials available to him at that time.
+It would have been nearly impossible for Galileo to build a helicopter with the materials available to him at that time.